I am busy with office work!!!! Will you be free tomorrow! Let’s meet up! How is office!!

 Let’s talk about the use of exclamation marks in emails

 Positivity in relationships between colleagues and co-workers outside and inside is considered as a crucial factor for job success.
 They are considered important with professionals and other customers as well, with whom you might communicate on a frequent basis.

 When you write a business email, the tone of your writing demonstrates your basic attitude towards the opposite person and focuses on your work habits.
 Use of the unnecessary exclamation mark in the email can easily destroy the underlying meaning of your text.

 When your email has an exclamation mark on it, it shows the person on the other end that you are excited about something.
-Based on the context of your use of exclamation mark, the reader can easily gauge your mood.
+Based on the context of your use of exclamation marks, the reader can easily gauge your mood.

 Example: We are planning Steve’s birthday party!
-Stay prepared during lunch break.
+Stay prepared during the lunch break.
 Everyone is expected to be present in the conference room.